 When to use Canva

-- You are not a designer, but want to create some good-looking designs?
-Then Canva or other online graphic design tools are the best.
+- Are you not a designer, but want to create some good-looking designs?
+Then Canva or other online graphic design tools are the best way to get started.

 - No time to learn or use complex software?
 Then an online tool can save a lot of time.
-Even if you know Photoshop, you can use Canva to create simple designs or social media posts.
+Even if you know how to use Photoshop, you can use Canva to create simple designs or social media posts where PS’s complex tools feel like overkill.

 - If you have an entry-level device, PS may not run on it.
 Instead, Canva can work on all types of devices.